 Sometimes women want to work but lack of opportunities becomes a significant barrier for them to get a job of their choice.

-The opportunities for educated women in small and medium sized towns are so limited that they prefer not to work.
+The opportunities for educated women in small and medium-sized towns are so limited that they prefer not to work.
 The situation is much better in big cities where the opportunities are more diverse.
 Though in rural areas women do participate in the agriculture work, and in large cities many women work in service industries.
-In absence of suitable opportunities, opting out of the work force seems like a natural choice for Indian women.
+In the absence of suitable opportunities, opting out of the workforce seems like a natural choice for Indian women.

 Gender Discrimination at work